jimbrig/KaaS/0-Slipbox/Web Application Architecture.md

----
-Date: 2022-01-26
-Author: Jimmy Briggs <jimmy.briggs@jimbrig.com>
-Tags: ["#Type/Slipbox", "#Topic/Dev"]
-Alias: "Web Application Architecture"
----

 # Web Application Architecture

+ >
  > A web application architecture describes the layout of all the component of a web application and also highlights the interactions between various application components, third-party middleware systems, web services, and databases.
 This provides a snapshot of interaction between a number of applications working together simultaneously to provide service to end users

 ![](https://i.imgur.com/0OLf55k.png)

 ## The Difference Between Software Architecture And Software Design

-**_Software architecture_** is highlights all the high-level components of a system and the interaction within them.
+***Software architecture*** is highlights all the high-level components of a system and the interaction within them.

-**_Software design_** is a code level design focusing on distributing application business logic into various modules with its own specific purposes.
+***Software design*** is a code level design focusing on distributing application business logic into various modules with its own specific purposes.
 This helps in building and managing the application business logic.

 ## User Agent